Rescuers in Lebanon Recover More Bodies Days After Blast

 At least four more bodies have been recovered in the last 24 hours, and authorities say the death toll has risen to 149.
 The blast shredded a large grain silo, devastated neighborhoods near the port and left several city blocks littered with glass and rubble.

-French and Russian rescue teams with dogs were searching the port area on Friday, the day after French President Emmanuel Macron paid a visit to the site, promising aid and vowing to press for reforms by Lebanon's long-entrenched political leaders.
+French and Russian rescue teams with dogs were searching the port area on Friday, the day after French President Emmanuel Macron paid a visit to the site, promising aid while demanding reform from Lebanon's long-entrenched political leaders.

 The blast was apparently caused by the ignition of 2,750 tons of ammonium nitrate, a chemical used for explosives and fertilizer, that had been stored at the port since it was confiscated from an impounded cargo ship in 2013.